-The regiment lost during service 8 officers and 117 enlisted men killed or mortally wounded and 2 officers and 123 enlisted men to disease during the Civil War.
+The lost 8 officers and 117 enlisted men killed or mortally wounded and 2 officers and 123 enlisted men to disease during the Civil War.

 1861